Pinus strobus: Height

 P. strobus grows about 1 m annually between the ages of 15 and 45 years, with slower height increments before and after that age range.
 The tallest presently living specimens are 50–57.55 m tall, as determined by the Native Tree Society (NTS).
 Prior to their exploitation, it was common for white pines in northern Wisconsin to reach heights of over 200 ft.

 The southern Appalachian Mountains have the most locations and the tallest trees in the present range of P. strobus.
 One survivor is a specimen known as the "Boogerman Pine" in the Cataloochee Valley of Great Smoky Mountains National Park.
 At 57.55 m tall, it is the tallest accurately measured tree in North America east of the Rocky Mountains, though this conflicts with citations for Liriodendron tulipifera.
 It has been climbed and measured by tape drop by the NTS.
 Before Hurricane Opal broke its top in October 1995, Boogerman Pine was 63 m tall, as determined by Will Blozan and Robert Leverett using ground-based measurements.

 The tallest specimens in Hartwick Pines State Park in Michigan are 45–48 m tall.

-In the northeastern USA, eight sites in four states currently have trees over 48 m tall, as confirmed by the NTS.
+In the northeastern US, eight sites in four states currently have trees over 48 m tall, as confirmed by the NTS.
 The Cook Forest State Park of Pennsylvania has the most numerous collection of 45 m eastern white pines in the Northeast, with 110 trees measuring that height or more.
 The park's "Longfellow Pine" is the tallest presently living eastern white pine in the Northeast, at 55.96 m tall, as determined by tape drop.
 The Mohawk Trail State Forest of Massachusetts has 83 trees measuring 45 m or more tall, of which six exceed 48.8 m.
 The "Jake Swamp Tree" located there is 51.54 m tall.
 The NTS maintains precise measurements of it.
 A private property in Claremont, New Hampshire, has approximately 60 specimens that are at least 45 m, with the tallest being 50.63 m.

 Diameter

 Diameters of the larger pines range from 1.0–1.6 m, which translates to a circumference (girth) range of 3.1–5.0 m.
 However, single-trunked white pines in both the Northeast and Southeast with diameters over 1.45 m are exceedingly rare.
 Notable big pine sites of 40 ha or less often have no more than two or three trees in the 1.2- to 1.4-m-diameter class.
-Common diameter of 2-3 feet.
+Common diameter of 2–3 feet.